 Education and Workforce:

-- Creating opportunity through the Clean Slate Act, Fairness Act, and Right to Work
+- Calling for legislative action on the Clean Slate Act, Fairness Act, and Right to Work

-- Creative financing tools such as CRIZ, LERTA, and TIF
+- Protection of Creative Financing Tools such as LERTA, NAP, TIF, NMTC, and HTC

 Advocacy Priorities 2016 (PDF)